irvs/ros2_tms_for_construction/README.md

 Static terrain info was received!
 ```

-Then, run the following commands to store data (excluding static terrain) in MongoDB.
+Then, run the following commands to store other data in MongoDB.

 #### Launch